Crowded sheriff's race makes for well-attended candidate forum

 All candidates expressed support for armed school district staff to counter active shooter threats.

 In response to an audience question about how much the sheriff's office should change direction, Leitha and Garcia seemed most inclined to keep changes to a minimum.
 Leitha said he'd talked to a lot of people at the department and said it's "going in a good direction."
-Garcia said Hierholzer and the chief deputy have made the department "very successful."
+Garcia, who works at the sheriff's office, said Hierholzer and the chief deputy have made the department "very successful."

 After hearing a former sheriff's office employee make allegations about morale problems at the department due to people not being treated with respect, Hill said he'd make a lot of changes.